Zackptg5/Cross-Compiled-Binaries-Android/README.md

 # Cross Compiled Binaries for Android
 This repo contains a variety of binaries cross compiled for android with Android NDK.
 All are static linked unless in a dynamic folder.
 Feel free to use them for whatever.
 Also contains some files for ccbins mod

+## Note
+I currently won't be accepting any binary addition requests at this time.
+I barely have the time to maintain the current list let alone add anymore to the mix.
+Hopefully this changes at some point in the future

 ## Disclaimer
 I am not responsible for anything that happens to your device as a result of these binaries.
 If you don't know what a binary does, read up on its documentation first.
 If you're install gets borked because of a bad command, that's on you